-The Risk and Compliance Director also completes a review of the risk registers for Arcus, the Funds and Managed Accounts and produces relevant reports which are reviewed by the Management Committee, Investment Committee or the Boards of the Manager or GP as applicable.
+The Managing Director, Head of Risk & Compliance also completes a review of the risk registers for Arcus, the Funds and produces relevant reports which are reviewed by ManCo, Investment Committee or the Boards of the Manager or GP as applicable.

 As necessary, the above quarterly process is repeated on an eventdriven basis.
 Events which may require the process to be repeated include:

-- Significant changes in the capital required by the business; - Significant changes in the business activities/business plan/ - Significant changes in external factors which may change the relevance of, or the assumptions in, the scenarios; or - The occurrence of a material event or crystallisation of a key risk.
+- · significant changes in the capital required by the business; - significant changes in the business activities/business plan/risk profile; - significant changes in external factors which may change the relevance of, or the assumptions in, the scenarios; or - the occurrence of a material event or crystallisation of a key risk.